 5. Get an attorney

-Having people you can talk to when going through a hard time, makes it a lot easier to cope up with everything.
+Having people you can talk to when going through a hard time makes it a lot easier to cope up with the divorce process.
 Start talking to people who went through divorces and find out how they managed.
-Don’t hesitate to ask a lending hand from your family and friends.
-If need be, even talk to a therapist who can help you with the emotional chaos due to the divorce.

 Divorce preparation isn’t easy but it is advisable to pack your things beforehand.
 If the divorce becomes heated, you may not be able to have access to your things for a while.